Neural Networks with Complex-Valued Weights Have No Spurious Local Minima: Introduction

-This is the first work analyzing the loss surface of non-linear CVNNs.
+This result is unanticipated for the following reasons. \begin{itemize} \item Under the exact same conditions (i.e., shallow neural networks with quadratic activations), real-valued networks have infinitely many spurious local minima. \item No unrealistic assumptions are made, and not even mild over-parameterization (i.e., $k > n$, where $k$ is the number of hidden nodes and $n$ is the number of samples) is required . \end{itemize} We only require that $k \geq d$, where $d$ is the dimension of each sample.
+This implies that the number of hidden nodes is at least equal to the \textit{dimension of each sample}, which is a common setting.
+In contrast, the assumption of mild over-parametrization requires the number of hidden nodes to be larger than the \textit{number of input samples}, i.e. $k \geq n$.
+Moreover, the standard over-parametrization setting, for example in neural tangent kernel (NTK), the assumption of $k \geq O(n^4)$ was made.

+In addition, we provide some specific examples of poor local minima in the real-valued case and demonstrate how they become saddle points in the complex-valued neural networks (CVNNs).

+Experimental results have shown that complex-valued weights are more likely to escape poor local minima in neural networks with polynomial activations \cite{bubeck2020network, pmlr-v32-andoni14}.
+However, this work is the first to theoretically demonstrate that the loss surface of nonlinear complex-valued neural networks is indeed superior to that of their real-valued counterparts.
+The minimum modulus principle in complex analysis tells us complex analytic functions have superior landscapes.
+Therefore, we conjecture that the \enquote{no spurious local minima} result also holds true for deeper complex networks and complex networks with other analytic activations such as {\it tanh} and {\it sigmoid}.
 Along the way, we develop a novel set of tools and techniques for analyzing the optimization landscape of CVNNs, which may be useful in other contexts.